-Richard McConathy is knowledgeable in all areas of Texas’ violent crime laws and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
-Call The Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged aggravated assault crime.
+Richard C. McConathy is knowledgeable in all areas of Texas’ violent crime laws and will make every effort to help you avoid the most serious penalties and repercussions of your alleged offense.
+Call our firm for a free consultation at (972) 233-5700 about your alleged aggravated assault crime.

 Dallas Aggravated Assault Offenses

-If the alleged assault offender uses a deadly weapon or causes serious bodily injury or death during the commission of the offense, they can be charged with aggravated assault under Tex.
-Penal Code § 22.02.
+If an alleged assault offender uses a deadly weapon or causes serious bodily injury or death during the commission of the offense, they can be charged with aggravated assault under Texas Penal Code § 22.02.
 According to Texas Penal Code § 46.01, weapons commonly used during the commission of aggravated assault offenses in Texas can include:

-- An explosive weapon,
+- An explosive weapon

-- Machine gun,
+- Machine gun

-- Short-barrel firearm,
+- Short-barrel firearm

-- Firearm silencer,
+- Firearm silencer

-- Switchblade knife,
+- Switchblade knife

-- Armor-piercing ammunition,
+- Armor-piercing ammunition

-- Chemical dispensing device,
+- Chemical dispensing device

-- Zip gun,
+- Zip gun

-- Bowie knife,
+- Bowie knife

-- Illegal knife.
+- Illegal knife